MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services-using-MDM.md

 For more information on Microsoft Intune please see [Transform IT service delivery for your modern workplace](https://www.microsoft.com/en-us/enterprise-mobility-security/microsoft-intune?rtc=1) and [Microsoft Intune documentation](/intune/).

-For detailed information about managing network connections to Microsoft services using Windows Settings, Group Policies and Registry settings see [Manage connections from Windows 10 operating system components to Microsoft services](./manage-connections-from-windows-operating-system-components-to-microsoft-services.md).
+For detailed information about managing network connections to Microsoft services using Windows Settings, Group Policies and Registry settings see [Manage connections from Windows operating system components to Microsoft services](./manage-connections-from-windows-operating-system-components-to-microsoft-services.md).

 We are always striving to improve our documentation and welcome your feedback.
 You can provide feedback by sending email to **telmhelp**@**microsoft.com**.

-## Settings for Windows 10 Enterprise edition 1903 and newer
+## Settings for Windows 10 Enterprise edition 1903 and later and Windows 11

 The following table lists management options for each setting.

-For Windows 10, the following MDM policies are available in the [Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider).
+For Windows 10 and Windows 11, the following MDM policies are available in the [Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider).

 1. **Automatic Root Certificates Update**
    1. MDM Policy: There is intentionally no MDM available for Automatic Root Certificate Update.
 This MDM does not exist since it would prevent the operation and management of MDM management of devices.